Daniil Trifonov: 2016–present: Awards and residencies

 In 2016 Trifonov released an album of the complete études for piano by Liszt.
 The album was a major success.
 It was the winner of the Grammy Award for Best Classical Instrumental Solo in 2018, was listed on The New York Times "Best Classical Music Recordings of 2016", and appeared in numerous record charts internationally, including the number one position of UK Classical Charts' Specialist Classical Albums Chart and the number four position on Billboard Top Classical Albums chart.
 He was also in 2016 awarded two British prestigious awards: Gramophone Classical Music Awards' Artist of the Year Award and Instrumentalist Award of the Royal Philharmonic Society Music Awards.

-In 2017 Trifonov was awarded one of the most significant awards in musical performance, the Herbert von Karajan Prize at the Salzburg Easter Festival.
+In 2017 Trifonov was awarded the Herbert von Karajan Prize at the Salzburg Easter Festival.

 Trifonov has served as Berlin Philharmonic's Artist-in-Residence for the 2018–2019 season.
 As part of the residency, Trifonov performed a solo recital and a recital of Lieder with Matthias Goerne.
 In June 2019, he performed the Scriabin Piano Concerto (Op.
 20) with the orchestra conducted by Andris Nelsons and performed a concert of chamber music with members of the orchestra in a program that included his own Piano Quintet.

 In 2019 Trifonov was named New York Philharmonic's Artist-in-Residence for the 2019–2020 season.
 He was also named Musical Americas Artist of the Year for 2019.

 Trifonov has been described by The Globe and Mail as "arguably today's leading classical virtuoso" and by The Times as "without question the most astounding pianist of our age".
 The New York Times has noted that "few artists have burst onto the classical music scene in recent years with the incandescence" of Trifonov.